ABOUT CHRISTMAS-SANTA-BABY JESUS

 The beauty of our American Santa Claus is that his roots come from a historical person, St. Nicholas, who was truly a servant of Christ (not a competitor).
 The fact that American children are surrounded by images of Santa Claus during the Christmas season means that there are many opportunities to discuss the real St. Nicholas, a man whose life should inspire us to more fully serve God.

 One aspect of the historical St. Nicholas that I have chosen to emphasize with my children is his generosity.
 One of the most famous stories about St. Nicholas involves him secretly delivering gold to a father and his three daughters who, through misfortune, had become destitute.
 The practice of giving gifts in Santa’s name is really just a way of giving anonymously.
-Secret generosity is consistent with how St. Nicholas gave gifts, and more importantly it follows Jesus’ instruction to let our giving be done in secret.
+Secret generosity is consistent with how St. Nicholas gave gifts, in addition, it follows Jesus’ instruction to let our giving be done in secret.
 As Jesus said, “Your Father who sees what is done in secret will reward you.”
 (Matthew 6:4).

 Source: What to Do with Santa Clause